tomaskala/website/content/posts/cryptopals-set-4.md

 - Mean is the easiest, but also the most susceptible to outlying values.
 - Median is more robust, but difficult to calculate incrementally.
-- I went with the minimum, which is also robust, and sounds correct - the shortest duration should be the one least affected by the surrounding noise.
+- I used the minimum, which is also robust and easily interpretable - the shortest duration should be the one least affected by the surrounding noise.